She Left Her VP Role to Build a 6-Figure Family Business with Renée Goings

 • Working with a financial advisor to determine exactly what the business needed to generate

-• Analyzing their budget and savings thoroughly
+• Analyzing her family’s budget and savings thoroughly

 • Creating multiple backup scenarios in case business didn't grow as expected

-• Setting a clear financial target that matched her corporate salary
+• Setting a clear financial target that matched her corporate salary which is essential groundwork for anyone planning to build a six-figure business

 The Risk-Averse Entrepreneur's Approach